aholachek/bundle-wizard/README.md

 `npx bundle-wizard reddit.com`

-### `savePath`
+### `save`

-If you want to save the visualization files to disk (maybe in order to deploy it somewhere to share with your team), provide a path:
+If you want to save the visualization files to disk (maybe in order to deploy it somewhere to share with your team), provide the `--save` flag:

+This will save a folder called `bundle-wizard-visualization` to desktop:

+`npx bundle-wizard --save`

+You can provide a path to save the files somewhere else:

-`npx bundle-wizard savePath="~/desktop"`
+`npx bundle-wizard --save="~/desktop/foo"`

 ### `desktop` flag